ZitRos/edu-mongo-playground/README.md

-# edu-mongo-playground
+# MongoDB playground
-Project for playing with MongoDB
+Project for playing with MongoDB.
+Tests, loads & methods comparisons.

+Use <code>npm install</code> and than <code>babel-node src/server/index</code> to run the
+application.
+Then, check localhost.